tiagopossato/descmaker/README.md

 - For convenience, when synthesizing a supervisor, mark the 'Rename states' option.
 - Before send supervisor 'To editor', 'Rename automaton' to remove caracteres and spaces.
 Keep only letters and numbers.
 - Do not name a supervisor as 'supervisor'
-- The name of all distinguishers MUST start with H. For example, H1, HD2, H_whatever, etc.
-- It is imperative that no other component has a name beginning with "H".

 ## Generate code